rohitpjpti18/sql/README.md

 ```
 ### note
-if you don't wish to create your own database then simply download "DB browser for SQLite and use "university.db" for practicing queries
+if you don't wish to create your own database then simply download "DB browser for SQLite"
+and use "university.db" for practicing queries
 ```

 this repository is meant for practicing sql with reference to the book